ksuraev/Cimmino-Phantom-Reconstruction/README.md

 ### View Reconstructed Images:

 The reconstructed images will be saved in the `metal-data/` directory with the number of iterations appended to the filename.
 To view the reconstructed images, use the `view_images.py` script in the `metal-data/` directory.
 Add the path/paths of the .txt images you want to view in the script.

-### Other Phantoms:

-The implementation can be used to reconstruct other phantoms as well.
-You can generate the various other phantoms from TomoPhantom using the `other_phantom.py` script in the `metal-data/` directory.
-Specify the model number and phantom size in the script and update phantom path in `metal-src/main.mm` accordingly.